Bicycle Accident Lawyer Vero Beach, FL

 6 Reasons Motorists Cause Collisions with Bicycles

-Tuttle Law, a bicycle accident lawyer in Vero Beach, FL, knows how drivers can potentially harm bicyclists.
+Tuttle Larsen, P.A., a bicycle accident lawyer in Vero Beach, FL, knows how drivers can potentially harm bicyclists.
 Bikes rarely cause an accident with a car; typically, cars collide with bicycles.
 Here are six common reasons motorists trigger this type of accident.

 1. Reckless Driving